Julia Curyło

-Julia Curyło (born 1986, in Warsaw) is a Polish painter and art critic, best known for her art installation Lambs of God at the Marymont metro station in Warsaw.
+Julia Curyło (born 1986 in Warsaw) is a Polish painter and art critic who creates oil paintings and art installations.
+She is best known for her 2010 large-scale mural titled Lambs of God, created at the Marymont metro station in Warsaw, which caused controversy and brought the artist publicity.
 Between 2011 and 2016, her work has been displayed at eight individual exhibitions.